The insurance market, above all others, knows the role of risk. To get the highest returns, you have to keep the risks as flat as a thin crust pizza.

 Source: Accenture — Digital transformation is remaking insurance

-Here’s how these tech trends can be translated into actual solutions.
+Here’s how these tech trends can be translated into actual solutions that accelerate digital transformation for insurance companies.

 Improved customer portals